moeloubani/wptrebrets/README.md

 No support is offered with this plugin but if you have any questions please email me at moe@loubani.com, I'm also available for full real estate site solutions.

+Usage: use the post types as you would any other post.
+The custom fields are visible if you check the custom fields box at the top.

+Use shortcode [wptrebs_feed number="4"] to get a feed of properties, you can pass a number to retrieve or leave it out to get the default 4.

 Version 0.1: